Skip to content

 Authentication

-Authentication allows you to password protect areas of your site.
+Authentication allows you to password protect areas of your site with basic authentication.

 Authentication configuration